U.S. House panel seeks to advance bill to ban assault-style rifles

 A 2021 study conducted by Northwestern University Feinberg School of Medicine found that the 1994 assault weapons ban resulted in a significant decrease in mass shootings.

-The Senate Judiciary Committee on Wednesday will also zero in on civilians' access to military-style assault weapons.
-Highland Park Mayor Nancy Rotering will be among those testifying at its hearing.
+The Senate Judiciary Committee on Wednesday also was focusing on civilians' access to military-style weapons.
+Highland Park Mayor Nancy Rotering was among those testifying at its hearing.

 ((Richard.Cowan@thomsonreuters.com; Reuters Messaging: richard.cowan@thomsonreuters.com; 202-898-8391; Reuters Messaging; richard.cowan.reuters.com@reuters.net))